 We cover reasonable travel expenses in line with our Travel Expenses Policy.
 Further information will be covered during the Taster & Induction Events.

 Got a question?
 Need support with your application?

 Contact one of our team on 0117 462 3167, 0117 462 3126, or email email@example.com.

-Our Volunteering Taster Sessions allow you to find out what it’s like to volunteer with us and to meet some of the team.
+Our Volunteering Taster Sessions allow you to find out what it’s like to volunteer with us and to meet some of our friendly team.
 Please come along the next Taster Event for a fun day out and to see what roles we have on offer.